adhorton-cisco/grpc_xr_configuration/README.md

 If you discover any problems or need help, create an issue or contact me directly at adhorton@cisco.com

 ## Installation
+Skip the first three steps by using a prepackaged RPM from the RPMS directory (Built for NCS 5500 with IOS-XR 7.4.2 or later)

 1. Build Image from Scratch OR Pull from Docker Hub

     a) Build from Scratch